 The Southland Syncline, a colossal fold in the earth’s surface, is caused by tectonic activity.
 It reaches from the Tākitimu Mountains to the Catlins coast.
 The Hokonui Hills, a part of this syncline, were thrust up a few million years ago.

-The Southland plains extend from the mouth of the Waiau River in the west, to the boundary with Otago on the east.
+The Southland plains extend from the mouth of the Waiau River in the west to the boundary with Otago in the east.
 The plains are flanked by the Hunter and Tākitimu Mountains to the north-west, and the Eyre and Garvie mountains and the Hector Range to the north.
 The Hokonui Hills divide the main Southland plain from the Waimea Plains.

 There are three main areas: